edwardtanoto/edwardtanoto.github.io/README.md

 Leadership in general is a skill to influence people.

-In my opinion, leadership is about building a chemistry in a team that is so high that you become love working with them.
+In my opinion, leadership is about building a chemistry in a team that is so high that you become love working with them, and high chemistry team is a team that loves what they are doing and their environment.

 ### Communication Skills